GeoscienceAustralia/ptha/misc/nearshore_testing_ptha_2025/ptha18_scenarios_random/README.md

 ## Code in this folder
 * [get_parameters_for_events.R](get_parameters_for_events.R) extracts summary information for the historical events.
 Some scripts below rely on this having been run.
 * [get_target_scenario_focal_mechanism.R](get_target_scenario_focal_mechanism.R) extracts focal mechanism info from GCMT or ISC-GEM.
-Note is ONLY used for plotting, not specifically for defining the random scenarios that we model.
+Note this is ONLY used for plotting, not specifically for defining the random scenarios that we model.
 * [get_alongstrike_range_for_plotting.R](get_alongstrike_range_for_plotting.R) also extracts information that is helpful for plotting.
 * [plot_events.R](plot_events.R) makes a plot.